Atara Biotherapeutics, Inc. (ATRA) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, April 10, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Atara Biotherapeutics, Inc. ("Atara" or the "Company") (NASDAQ: ATRA).
+BENSALEM, Pa., April 17, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Atara Biotherapeutics, Inc. ("Atara" or the "Company") (NASDAQ: ATRA).

-IF YOU SUFFERED A LOSS ON YOUR ATARA BIOTHERAPEUTICS INVESTMENTS, CLICK HERE BEFORE MAY 22, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?